 The best, and easiest, way to get acclimated to your new city is to say yes to all new opportunities.
 Being open to new experiences will allow you to meet new people and establish a network of friends.
 Putting yourself out there from the start will make your new city feel like home faster and allow you to start making new memories.
 Plus, the more experiences you open yourself up to, the more people you will meet, and the faster you will become acquainted with the area.

 There will be a lot of unfamiliar things in your new city, so make sure your home isn’t one of them.
-Unpack your boxes and get settled into your home as quickly as possible.
+Unpack your boxes and get settled into your new city as quickly as possible.
 Having everything organized and in the right place will make your new space start to feel like home much faster.
+Put up some decoration to make your new space feel more like home.
 Once you have that taken care of, you’ll have more time to get out of the house and start exploring your new city.

 You might not have anyone to explore with right off the bat, and that’s ok!
 Exploring on your own allows you to learn your way around the area better since you aren’t relying on someone else’s direction.
 Do a quick search of things to do in the area, both for tourists and locals.
 This will give you a better feel of the area and help you learn more about the hotspots of your new city.

 As you’re exploring your new city, be on the lookout for new go-to spots.
 Test out some coffee shops, local restaurants, and essentials like pharmacies or hairdressers.
 Knowing where to go for your immediate needs will begin to make the city feel more like home.

 Take Care of Medical Needs

 Don’t wait until you get sick to establish your primary care physician in your new city.
 After you get settled in, search around for someone who fits with your insurance and your specific needs.
 The same goes for other medical needs like a dentist, eye doctor, psychologist, etc. If possible, ask around to see if anyone can refer you to someone with whom they’ve had a good experience.